earthly/website/blog/_posts/2024-01-30-showboaters.md

 The Scala solution is actually where complaints can come.
 In almost all cases, if you are inheriting code like that – code that reads a host and a port for a weather service and then gets the forecast for your city - if you inherit code like that, and it's not in the context of research chaining effects - then someone is showboating.
 It's a simple problem expressed in a complex way.
 Maybe to show off or maybe for self-entertainment.
 Sometimes, people make things complex to keep themselves interested.

-It can be hard to impute reasons behind a solution without all the context.
+It can be hard to discearn the reasoning behind a solution without all the context.

 ## Pure Show Boating Is Rare